|Your browser is not supported.|

-Spotlight has a wide range of quality elastic fabrics from braided, knit, woven, fold-over and lingerie.
-Discover our haberdashery range at Spotlight online!
+Spotlight has a range of elastic fabrics for sewing!
+Shop from braided, knit, woven, fold-over and lingerie elastics at Spotlight online or in-store.

 Discover the Different Types of Elastic Used in Sewing

 Elastic is used in a variety of sewing projects - this includes garments as well as handcrafted bags.
 If you have been curious about the different types of elastic, be sure to read the useful guide below, which contains all the various types of elastic you may encounter in your sewing projects.

 The braided elastic is the type of elastic most people are familiar with.
 The elastic is characterised by parallel ribs running across the entire length of the elastic.

 When this elastic is stretched it becomes narrower - this could have some disadvantages when the material is overstretched over a longer period.
 Braided elastic can also lose some of its strength once you pierce it with a sewing needle, so sewing through the elastic is not recommended.

 Despite some of its weaker points, braided elastic is a fantastic choice for neckline casings and sleeve hems.
 Of course, ensure the proper size will greatly help the longevity of the elastic.

 Knit elastic is used in many garments, mainly because this type of elastic feels soft against the skin and is not as bothersome as some other types of elastic.
 Another benefit of the knit elastic is that the material does not go narrower when it is stretched, which means it adds a certain longevity to all garments it is used in.
 Crafters can also sew through knit elastic - this because of the premium strength the material has.